samulieronen/42-lem_in/README.md

 ## WORK IN PROGRESS!

 ## STATUS UPDATES
-25.11. – rudumentary BFS implemented, not fully tested
+25.11. – rudimentary BFS implemented, not fully tested

 ## General info
 lem_in is a project focused on data structures and graph traversal algoritms.